Genie Clark Pomeroy: Personal life

-While in Des Moines attending University, Genie Clark met Carl Harrington Pomeroy (1862 - September 27, 1923), the son of the president of the college.
+While attending Des Moines University, Genie Clark met Carl Harrington Pomeroy (1862 – September 27, 1923), the son of the president of the college.
 They married on June 30, 1886, and had one daughter, Delia Imogene Pomeroy.
-After their marriage Carl Pomeroy took the chair of history in the college, and Genie Clark Pomeroy remained as a pupil.
+They later divorced.
+After their marriage, Carl Pomeroy took the chair of history in the college, and Genie Clark Pomeroy remained as a pupil.
 Both afterward returned to Iowa City and entered school, the one in the post-graduate law department, and the other in the collegiate.

-In 1888 they moved to Seattle, Washington, and afterward to Hoquiam, Washington.

-In 1895 Carl Pomeroy married a second time.
+She married Charles Bill Emerson in 1901.
+She died from an ectopic pregnancy in 1904 in New York City.